 Salk’s procedure, first attempted unsuccessfully by American Maurice Brodie in the 1930s, was to kill several strains of the virus and then inject the benign viruses into a healthy person’s bloodstream.
 The person’s immune system would then create antibodies designed to resist future exposure to poliomyelitis.
 Salk conducted the first human trials on former polio patients and on himself and his family, and by 1953 was ready to announce his findings.
 This occurred on the CBS national radio network on the evening of March 25 and two days later in an article published in the Journal of the American Medical Association.
 Dr. Salk became an immediate celebrity.

-In 1954, clinical trials using the Salk vaccine and a placebo began on nearly two million American schoolchildren.
+In 1954, clinical trials using the Salk vaccine and a placebo began on 1.3 million American schoolchildren.
 In April 1955, it was announced that the vaccine was effective and safe, and a nationwide inoculation campaign began.
 Shortly thereafter, tragedy struck in the Western and mid-Western United States, when more than 200,000 people were injected with a defective vaccine manufactured at Cutter Laboratories of Berkeley, California.
 Thousands of polio cases were reported, 200 children were left paralyzed and 10 died.

 The incident delayed production of the vaccine, but new polio cases dropped to under 6,000 in 1957, the first year after the vaccine was widely available.
 In 1962, an oral vaccine developed by Polish-American researcher Albert Sabin became available, greatly facilitating distribution of the polio vaccine.
 Today, there are just a handful of polio cases in the United States every year.
 Among other honors, Jonas Salk was awarded the Presidential Medal of Freedom in 1977.
 He died in La Jolla, California, in 1995.